tiernano/www.tiernanotoole.ie/DailyCarry/index.md

 <a href="https://www.flickr.com/photos/lsmartman/16317125424/"><img src="/DailyCarry/16317125424_a03f9ec346_m.jpg" alt="laptop and other gadgets"/></a>

 * Microsoft [SurfaceBook][14] with an i7 processor, 16GB RAM and 512GB Storage, along with the dGPU.
-Going to replace the M3800 in the next few weeks, but got stuff i need the M3800 for, so need to keep it a while longer...
-Man, the SurfaceBook rocks!
-* Dell [Precision M3800 Workstation][2] Laptop with Quad Core i7, 16GB RAM, 500GB MSATA SSD and 500Gb spinning rust hard drive.
-Also has 1920x1080 display, NVidia Quadro K1100M graphics and touch screen
 * [Samsung Galaxy Note 3][3]
 * [Beats by Dr. Dre Wireless on ear headphones][4].
 Bluetooth and wired
 * [TP-Link TL-WR703N][5] modified with extra RAM and ROM.
 I will explain this later...